MCPI-Revival/MCPI-World-Edit/README.txt

  "sudo apt-get install idle-python3.7" (Without quotes) You should see IDLE appear in your programming menu.
 Launch it and open the mod (File, Open), then hit "Run" and then "Run Module"
 Make sure that Minecraft Pi is open first.
-If you don't want to install IDLE, you can launch the mod from terminal.
+If you don't want to install IDLE, you can launch the mod from terminal or Thonny python IDE.
 First, navigate to where the file is stored.
 It will probably be in your downloads folder.
 If so, type:
 "cd /home/pi/Downloads"
 Then to launch the program: